turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 ## Jest

 _Jest is the de facto unit testing framework for ReactJS project.
-It is provided and used by Facebook themselves._
+It is provided and used by Facebook._

 **Top features are:**